What About Wainscoting?: Decoding Decorative Wood Paneling

 Today’s options for wood paneling go way beyond the rec rooms of the 1970s, when ceiling-to-floor sheets of oak-looking fiberboard stole the show.
 Now decorative wood paneling meets homeowners halfway—literally.
 Lining the bottom portion of a wall with a decorative wood treatment has quickly become a trend.
 Want to create a fine dining experience in your dining room?
 Have a bathroom that could use a little splash of style?
 Need to cook up a new look in the kitchen?
 Adding decorative paneling could be the most practical way to bring an instant element of design to an otherwise ordinary room, while at the same time protecting walls from scuffs and hiding other imperfections.

 Contractors and manufacturers vary in their use of terms for decorative paneling.
-In your local home improvement store, you will often find these products in the molding section (also referred to using the British spelling, moulding), sold along with other types of wood trim for doors and windows.
+In your local home improvement store, you will often find products like MDF moulding in the molding section (also referred to using the British spelling, moulding), sold along with other types of wood trim for doors and windows.
 The most popular term you will hear for this half-wall treatment is wainscoting (pronounced with a long or short “o,” by the way), referring to the practice of affixing thin panels of wood to a wall vertically, from the baseboard to chair-rail height, or slightly higher.
 Derived from a Dutch term for lining a wall, this practice was once used centuries ago for insulation, especially in homes with stone walls where dampness intruded from the ground.
 But today it has found its way into the realm of interior design, and it appears that it’s here to stay.
 Now any room in a house can benefit from these traditionally thin wood panels and the more modern and even more durable PVC or vinyl waterproof varieties currently available.
 An entrance way or staircase can instantly become more ornate with square panels that can mimic your door design.
 A mudroom, washroom, kitchen, or bathroom can benefit from surfaces that are easy to wipe down.
 From plain slats to artistic designs and coordinating trim, a plain dining room, den, office, or library can be transformed into an elaborate room you won’t mind showing off to guests.

 With the use of wainscoting, you can truly make your walls one-of-a-kind.
 Try to start your project and you will see there are a lot more decisions to make than you thought.
 Even under the umbrella term of wainscoting, you’ll find “raised panel wainscoting,” “beadboard,” and “batten” for instance.
 But what do these terms mean and where should you use them?
 We’ll give you a quick rundown and show you ways wainscoting can enhance any room in your home.